 By Tim Lambert

-In the Middle Ages society was like a pyramid.
+Under the feudal system, introduced by the Normans society was like a pyramid.
 At the top of the pyramid was the king.
 Below him were the barons or tenants-in-chief.
-The king granted them land and in return they had to provide so many soldiers to fight for so many days a year.
+The king granted them land and in return, they had to provide so many soldiers to fight for so many days a year.
 They also had to swear an oath of loyalty to the king and they became his vassals.
 The barons granted land to knights.
-In return they had to fight for so many days a year.
+In return, they had to fight for so many days a year.

 However this system proved awkward.
 If a knight had to fight, say, 40 days a year when the 40 days were up he would return home even if the king were in the middle of a campaign.
-Kings began to allow the barons to pay scutage or shield money.
+Kings began to allow the barons to pay 'shield money'.
 They used the money to pay soldiers when they needed them.

 However in the early 14th century the climate of the world cooled and there were a series of famines.
 The population began to fall.
-The Black Death of 1348-49 killed about one third of the population of England.
-So many people died there was a serious shortage of labour and lords were willing to 'poach' workers from other lords by offering them higher wages.
-Parliament tried to fix wages by law to prevent them rising but this was impossible to enforce.
-By the 15th century the system of serfdom or villeinage had broken down in England.
+The Black Death of 1348-49 killed about one-third of the population of England.
+So many people died there was a serious shortage of labor and lords were willing to 'poach' workers from other lords by offering them higher wages.
+Parliament tried to fix wages by law to prevent them from rising but this was impossible to enforce.
+By the 15th century, the system of serfdom or villeinage had broken down in England.

 At night in summer and all day in winter the peasants shared their huts with their animals.
 Parts of it were screened off for the livestock.
 Their body heat helped to keep the hut warm.

-About 1180 for the first time since the Romans rich people had panes of glass in the windows.
-At first glass was very expensive and only rich people could afford it but by the late 13th and early 14th centuries the middle classes began to have glass in some of their windows.
+About 1180 for the first time since the Romans rich people had panes of glass in their windows.
+At first, glass was very expensive and only rich people could afford it but by the late 13th and early 14th centuries, the middle classes began to have glass in some of their windows.
 Those people who could not afford glass could use thin strips of horn or pieces of linen soaked in tallow or resin which were translucent.

 A history of clothes

 In the Middle Ages the rich ate well.
-They ate beef, mutton, pork and venison.
-They also ate a great variety of birds, swans, herons, ducks, blackbirds, pigeons and greenfinches.
-However the church decreed that Wednesday, Friday and Saturday were fast days when people were not allowed to eat meat.
-Rich people usually had fishponds so they could eat pike and carp.
+They ate beef, mutton, pork, and venison.
+They also ate a great variety of birds, swans, herons, ducks, blackbirds, and pigeons.
+However, the church decreed that Wednesday, Friday and Saturday were fast days when people were not allowed to eat meat.
+Rich people usually had fish ponds so they could eat pike and carp.
 They also ate fish caught in rivers or the sea.

 A history of food